ArchiveBox/ArchiveBox/README.md

 - `github/gitlab/etc. links -> git cloned source code`
 - *[and more...](#output-formats)*

-You get back folders on your filesystem containing all the content for each URL (with a CLI and web UI to browse and manage it).
+It uses normal folders on your disk to organize archives (no proprietary complicated formats), and offers a CLI and web UI to browse and edit.

 ---